melodicore/dfxengine/handles/README.md

 ## [`Group`](src/main/java/me/datafox/dfxengine/handles/GroupImpl.java)

 `Groups` are extra containers of `Handles` that are managed by `Spaces`.
-Like spaces, groups are identified by a handle, but these handles are always subhandles of the handle that identifies the group containing the group in question.
+Like spaces, groups are identified by a handle, but these handles are always subhandles of the handle that identifies the space containing the group in question.
 Handles can be added to a group with `getHandles().add(Object)`, the details of which are explained below in the section for `HandleSets`.